 We argue that the state-law rules governing poison pills are vulnerable to challenges based on preemption by the Williams Act.
 Such challenges, we show, could well have a major impact on the corporate-law landscape.

 Our study examines this subject and concludes that there is a substantial basis for questioning the continued validity of current state-law rules authorizing the use of poison pills.
-We show that these rules impose tighter restrictions on unsolicited offers than state antitakeover regulations that federal courts invalidated on the grounds of preemption.
+The Essay shows that these rules now impose tighter restrictions on unsolicited offers than those once imposed by state antitakeover regulations that federal courts have invalidated on the grounds of preemption.
 Preemption challenges to these poison-pill rules could well result in their invalidation by the federal courts.

 Finally, we discuss how state lawmakers could revise poison-pill rules to make them more likely to survive a federal preemption challenge.
 This could be done, we show, by imposing substantial limits on the length of time during which a poison pill can be used to block tender offers.
 Whether preemption challenges lead to invalidation of existing poison-pill state rules or to their substantial modification, such challenges could well reshape the market for corporate control.